Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Pexels

 Rossvatnet is the second largest lake in Norway after Mjosa.
-It spreads in an area of around 219 square kilometres.
+It spreads over an area of around 219 square kilometres.
 A beautiful lake that existed a long time ago serves as a lake as well as a reservoir.
-The depth of the lake is 240 metres and has a volume of about 15 cubic kilometres.
+The depth of the lake is 240 meters and has a volume of about 15 cubic kilometres.
 Did you know you can witness the amazing Northern Lights from here?

 2. Mosvatnet